The trace of the local $\mathbf{A}^1$-degree: Main Results

-Moreover in \cite{KW-EKL}, the authors prove that at any rational point, the Scheja-Storch form agrees with the local $\A^1$-degree.
-Combining these two results with Theorem \ref{thm:EKL-is-deg}, for any isolated zero $p$ with finite separable residue field we have that
+In \cite[Proposition~32]{KW17}, the authors prove that the Scheja--Storch bilinear form, denoted $\ind_p f$, is computed by the trace $\ind_p f = \Tr_{k(p)/k} \ind_{\til{p}} f_{k(p)}$.
+Moreover in \cite{KW-EKL}, the authors prove that at any rational point, the Scheja--Storch form agrees with the local $\A^1$-degree.
+Combining these two results with Theorem~\ref{thm:EKL-is-deg}, for any isolated zero $p$ with finite separable residue field we have that